 Using EMDR to Accelerate Healing

-EMDR uses bilateral stimulation (eye movements, touch or sound) to help you release intense emotional reactions and put them in context.
+EMDR is an evidence-based therapy for healing major and minor trauma.
+It uses bilateral stimulation (eye movements, touch or sound) to help you release intense emotional reactions and put them in context.
 EMDR got its name, “Eye Movement Desensitization and Reprocessing” when Francine Shapiro, the psychologist who discovered it, found herself quickly clearing a traumatic experience with spontaneous eye movements.

 How Does EMDR Work?

 EMDR is thought to work similarly to REM (Rapid Eye Movement) sleep, where dreaming puts events into emotional context and helps store them in memory.
 Some believe the dual focus of bilateral stimulation while revisiting old pain eases the intensity of exposure and helps decondition that pain.
 These may work in combination.
 Because we do not fully understand how consciousness and memory are processed by the brain, the healing mechanism of EMDR is not fully understood.
 But since its discovery in 1989 EMDR has been extensively studied and is now recognized as one of the standard evidence-based treatments for PTSD (Post-Traumatic Stress Disorder).
-Many psychotherapists, including me, are finding it effective for healing a variety of other complaints that interfere with coping and emotional comfort.
-Think of a hot button, painful memory, flashback, relapse trigger, fear, repetitive nightmare or other emotional reaction that gets in your way.
-These kinds of things are often effectively addressed with EMDR.
+Many psychotherapists, including me, are finding it effective for healing a variety of other complaints that interfere with coping and emotional comfort — these are things like hot buttons, painful memories, flashbacks, relapse triggers, irrational fears and phobias or repetitive nightmares.

 How is it Done?